afozbek/100-days-of-code/r1-log.md

 # R1D87

 Today I tried to learn Vue instance and how Vue creates its own instances and lifecycle hooks.
 I learned that there are some lifecycle hooks that Vue is executed behind the scenes like beforeMount, mounted, beforeUpdate, updated ...

+# R1D88

+Today I moved along to the development workflow on Vue.js.
+I installed Vue Cli and builth projects with it.